kottapar/molecule_wsl_demo/README.md

 Requirements
 ------------
-The test page should be accessed thru this address:
+The test page should be accessed through this address:

 https://<host>/hello

-The server certicate can be Self Signed,
+The server certificate can be Self Signed,
 Tests should show that this page is reachable, you should provide a way to test your code: `kitchen`, `molecule`, `vagrant`, `docker`...

 Test Directions